Pending Area Code Exhaust

 Relief for area code exhaust is usually done by either dividing the area code with a geographic split or by adding an additional area code to the existing one, commonly called an overlay.
 The PUCO has decided that an overlay will be used in the 330, 419, 513, 614 and 740 area codes.

 As the name suggests, the new area code "overlays" the pre-existing area serving the identical geographic area.
 The benefit of an overlay is that customers retain their existing area codes.
 Only new lines get the new area code.
 An overlay requires all customers, including those with telephone numbers in the pre-existing area code, to dial area codes in addition to the seven-digit number for local calls (10-digit dialing).

-The overlay plans treat all existing 330, 419, 513, and 614 customers equally by allowing them to retain the 330, 419, 513, and 614 area code on all existing lines and, as necessary, to have the new area code assigned to new telephone lines in the future.
+The overlay plans treat all existing 330, 419, 513, 614 and 740 customers equally by allowing them to retain their area code on all existing lines and, as necessary, to have the new area code assigned to new telephone lines in the future.
 Also businesses will benefit by not having to incur the additional expense of changing advertising materials.

-The requirement for all existing 330, 419, 513, and 614 area code customers to change their local dialing patterns is the most significant impact of the overlay plan.
+The requirement for all existing customers to change their local dialing patterns is the most significant impact of the overlay plan.